WayScience/phenotypic_profiling/2.ML_model/README.md

 First, we split the data into training, test, and holdout subsets in [0.split_data.ipynb](0.split_data.ipynb).
 The `get_representative_images()` function used to create the holdout dataset determines which images to holdout such that all phenotypic classes can be represented in these holdout images.
-The test dataset is determined by taking a random number of samples from the dataset after the holdout images are removed.
+The test dataset is determined by taking a random number of samples (stratified by phenotypic class) from the dataset after the holdout images are removed.
 The training dataset is the subset remaining after holdout/test samples are removed.
 Sample indexes associated with training, test, and holdout subsets are stored in [0.data_split_indexes.tsv](results/0.data_split_indexes.tsv).
 Sample indexes are used to load subsets from [training_data.csv.gz](../1.format_data/data/training_data.csv.gz).